-To improve clarity of the rules and to effect the key rule changes, the Commission also supports making a number of minor amendments to the NGR.
+To improve clarity of the rules and to effect the key rule changes, the Commission has made a number of minor amendments to the NGR, allowing the rules to more concisely set out their intended functions.
 The presence of deviation payments incentivises market participants to conform with scheduling instructions, allowing the removal of rules relating to complying with scheduling instructions.

-The Commission's reasons for making this draft rule determination are set out in detail in Chapter 3.
-A draft rule is attached to, and published with, this draft rule determination.
+The Commission's reasons for making this rule determination are set out in detail in Chapter 3.
+A final rule is attached to, and published with, this final rule determination.